prlabjnu/prlabjnu.github.io/_members/nghianguyen.md

 ---

 I received the B.S. degree from the Department of Information Technology, Hue University of Science and Technology, Vietnam, in 2018 and the M.S. degree from the Department of Computer Vision, MICA, Hanoi University of Science and Technology, Vietnam, in 2020.
-Currently, I am pursuing athe Ph.D. degree with the Department of Artificial Intelligence Convergence.
-I have joined the PR Lab sin April ce 04-2021.
+Currently, I am pursuing my Ph.D. degree with the Department of Artificial Intelligence Convergence.
+I joined the Pattern Recognition Lab in April 2021.
 My research is focused on medical image processing, rapid response systems, and treatment recommendations.

 #### Achievements